 Regift Unwanted Gifts

-There are a few things to keep in mind if you decide to regift presents to help with doing Christmas on a budget.
+Remember a few things to remember if you decide to regift presents to help do Christmas on a budget.

 - Make sure the item is in good condition and still functional.
-Nobody wants a half-used bottle of body lotion or a pair of socks with holes in them.
+Nobody wants a half-used bottle of body lotion or a pair of socks with holes.

 - Ensure the item is appropriate for the person you are giving it to.
 It’s probably not good to regift a kitchen appliance to your boss.

 - If the item has a tag or price tag, remove it before giving it to the new recipient.
-Nobody wants to receive a gift with the previous recipient’s name still on it.
+Nobody wants a gift with the previous recipient’s name still on it.

 - Be aware of who is giving gifts at your next party or gathering.
-You don’t want to accidentally regift something to the person who gave it to you in the first place!
+You don’t want to accidentally regift something to the person who gave it to you first!

 Christmas on a budget: The Gift of Time